 Tango For Musicians at Reed College is open to all musicians who are interested in playing, arranging, composing, and teaching tango music.
-Previous experience with tango is not necessary, though technical proficiency on your instrument and the ability to read music are required.
-We especially welcome professional-level players and/or ensembles and will offer tiered tracks to match and challenge players of all backgrounds and levels of experience.
+Previous experience with tango is not necessary.
 Enrollment is limited to 100 participants, and spots will be filled on a first come, first served basis.

 Tuition is $1,300.
-This cost includes all standard instruction, materials, room and board on campus, and tickets to all associated performances.
+This cost includes all standard instruction, materials, room and board on campus, three daily meals at our local and sustainability-focused restaurant, and tickets to all associated performances.
 It does not include the cost of transportation to and from the Reed College campus.
 Private lessons and coaching with the artistic faculty will be available at an additional cost and at faculty discretion.
 Full payment is due at the time of registration.

 Discounted tuition is available for a limited number of participants who plan to attend the conference with all members of their pre-existing ensembles.
 For more information about the ensemble discount, please contact us at email@example.com.